toitlang/toit/README.md

 For VSCode you can also use the [published extension](https://marketplace.visualstudio.com/items?itemName=toit.toit).

-### Notes for Mac
+### Notes for macOS

-The support for building for Mac is still work in progress.
-For now, it isn't possible to build firmware images for the ESP32 on a Mac, because it requires compiling and running 32-bit executables.
+The support for building on macOS is still work in progress.
+For now, it isn't possible to build firmware images for the ESP32, because it requires compiling and running 32-bit executables.
 We are working on [addressing this](https://github.com/toitlang/toit/issues/24).

 ## Build for ESP32